Timing of Divorce

 People are able to file for divorce in Texas as soon as they meet the residency requirements.
 In other words, either the petitioner or responding spouse must live in Texas for at least six months prior to filing.
 One party must live in the county where the suit is filed for at least ninety days before filing as well.
 After the petition is filed, there is a mandatory waiting period until the divorce can be granted.
 Specifically, the Texas Family Law Code bars courts from granting a divorce before the sixtieth day after the petition was filed.
 However, many divorces take much longer than that to be finalized.Consult an Experienced Attorney in Dallas

 There are many factors that can impact when a person should file for divorce, and it is important for anyone contemplating ending their marriage to speak to a lawyer prior to making any decisions.
 If you seek the dissolution of your marriage, the attorneys of McClure Law Group can advise you of your rights and help you to pursue the best result possible in your case.
-Our main office is located in Dallas, and we can also meet for conferences at our Collin County office in Plano.
 We regularly represent people in divorce cases in Richardson, McKinney, Rockwall, Garland, Irving, Fort Worth, and Frisco.
 We also aid people in family law disputes in cities throughout Dallas, Tarrant, Grayson, Denton, Collin, and Rockwall Counties.
 You can contact us through our form online or at 214.692.8200 to set up a meeting.